kalimbet/EmployeeAdvisor/README.md

 ![GitHub Logo](/Extra/Promo.jpg)

 ## Requirements for use
-1. 5 day working day.
+1. 5 day working week.
 2. 8 working hours per day.
 3. Holidays are not taken into account.
 4. Using the project management method SCRUM.